 Jewelry etching using laser technology has the chief advantage of being much faster compared to traditional etching methods done by hand.
 Engraving a line of text using a jewelry laser engraving machine will take only a few seconds to complete the task.
 Most jewelry makers take at least a few hours to engrave by hand, with some of them even needing a few days to finish a single engraving.
 With a jewelry laser engraver, jewelry makers can have a faster turnaround time for their products and not have to spend as much effort.

 Being fully-automated, laser engraving produces consistent results every single time.
 Although jewelry artisans are highly skilled, engraving by hand will always generate variations from one engraving to the next.
 Frequently, the design that the customer agrees to is not exactly what manifests on the jewelry.
 The software bundle that comes with the jewelry engraving machine allows the jewelry maker and the customer to agree on a design and makes sure that this is the exact design that shows up on the finished piece of jewelry.
-A jewelry engraver allows the jewelry maker to promise a “what you see is what you get” guarantee when it comes to customised engraving.
+Similar to the way a medal and trophy plaque is personalised, a jewelry engraver allows the jewelry maker to promise a “what you see is what you get” guarantee when it comes to customised engraving.

 Permanent and environmentally-friendly